 “Most significantly, I bestow the honor of this award in memory of my grandmother, who afforded me my membership into the Society, an act of love which turned out to be the beginning of many golden opportunities and an enhanced Phi Theta Kappa experience,” Van Atter added.
 “The most rewarding experience for me has been witnessing the continued success of our members.
 Assisting others to change consequences into opportunities has been my way of giving back and that is what motivates me to continue my journey.”

-Phi Theta Kappa Honor Society, headquartered in Jackson, Mississippi, is the largest honor society in American higher education with 1,285 chapters on two-year and community college campuses in all 50 of the United States, Canada, Germany, Peru, the Republic of Palau, the Republic of the Marshall Islands, Federated States of Micronesia, the British Virgin Islands, the United Arab Emirates and U.S. territorial possessions.
+Phi Theta Kappa Honor Society, headquartered in Jackson, Mississippi, is the largest honor society in American higher education with 1,285 chapters on and community college campuses in all 50 of the United States, Canada, Germany, Peru, the Republic of Palau, the Republic of the Marshall Islands, Federated States of Micronesia, the British Virgin Islands, the United Arab Emirates and U.S. territorial possessions.
 More than 2.5 million students have been inducted since its founding in 1918, with approximately 135,000 students inducted annually.